2026 Competition Round 2 Judged!

-Our second competition of the new 2025 internal season took place on Tuesday 3rd June, with many members making it to the Hall and a few on Zoom.
-This round had a 'Home' theme, which was broadly interpreted, and the judge was Aisling Keavey, making a welcome return visit to the Society after her talk earlier in the year.
+Our second competition of the 2026 internal season took place on Tuesday 2nd June 2026, with many members making it to the Hall (despite a tube strike & torrential rain) and a few on Zoom.
+This round had an 'Open' theme, so photographs on any subject were permissible, and the judge was the EAF's Ben Pike.

-Twelve members presented prints in the first half of the evening.
-Seven images were awarded 19's and 20's in the print category.
-The maximum 20 points were awarded to 'Neon St Paul's' by Dan Waller and 'Home Memories Linger' by Deborah Smyth.
+Seventeen members presented prints in the first half of the evening.
+Four images were held back.
+The maximum 20 points were awarded to 'Bridge of Sighs' (20) by Paul Shelley & 'Urban Watercolour' (20) by Elisabeth Kendall.

 There is a full report on the evening on the Society’s Blog at: